slaibyh/CompProbSol/assignments/problem6/problem6a.md

-# Problem 6 "Writing a Function"
+# Problem 6a "Writing a Function, part I"
 ## Outcomes
 - Use control statements to check input and output
 - Parse input using character and string data types